 - Caused severe injury or fatality of a domestic animal or livestock on property other than the owner’s.

 Charlotte and other cities in North Carolina are also able to enforce their own dog bite rules.
-Along with state laws, city and town officials can implement things like the use of a leash and which areas dogs can go.
+Along with state laws, city and town officials can implement rules like requiring the use of a leash or which areas dogs can go into.

 If you’re unfamiliar with dog bite laws, it can be confusing.
 Generally speaking, if there’s an unprovoked attack by another person’s dog and you require medical attention, you might qualify for compensation from the owner of the dog or the property owner’s insurance policy.
 You must have an injury that resulted in damages, such as a hospital or x-ray bill.
 You can’t seek a monetary award if you only sustained a small wound that healed without medical intervention.